aredn/aredn/README.md

 quilt refresh                 # creates/updates the patch file
 ```

-## Submitting new features and patches to AREDN
+## Submitting new features and patches to AREDN®

 The high level steps to submit to this repository https://github.com/aredn/aredn are:

 1) create a github account and 'fork' this repo
-2) git commit a change into your fork, e.g. http://github.com/ae6xe/aredn
+2) git commit a change into your fork, e.g. https://github.com/ae6xe/aredn
-3) create a pull request for http://github.com/aredn/aredn to consider your change
+3) create a pull request for https://github.com/aredn/aredn to consider your change